drwalton/GLDemo/README.md

 The basic idea is to render the back of the object (expanded in some way) in black, and then render the front as usual over the top.

-The demo shows a few different ways the backfaces can be expanded, and also includes a very basic Gooch cel shader for the frontfaces.
+Much more detail on this demo can be found in [this post](http://drwalton.github.io/2013/10/18/silhouette-rendering.html).